Prudential Financial: History

 A history of The Prudential Insurance Company of America up to about 1975 is the topic of the book Three Cents A Week, referring to the premium paid by early policyholders.

-At the turn of the 20th century, Prudential and other large insurers reaped the bulk of their profits from industrial life insurance, or insurance sold by solicitors house-to-house in poor urban areas.
-For their insurance, industrial workers paid double what others paid for ordinary life insurance, and due to high lapse rates, as few as 1 in 12 policies reached maturity.
-Prominent lawyer and future U.S. Supreme Court Justice Louis Brandeis helped pass a 1907 Massachusetts law to protect workers by allowing savings banks to sell life insurance at lower rates.
+In the early 20th century, Prudential and other insurers derived much of their profits from industrial life insurance sold door-to-door in urban working-class neighborhoods.
+Policyholders often paid higher premiums than those for ordinary life insurance, and high lapse rates meant relatively few policies reached maturity.
+Reforms supported by Louis Brandeis led to a 1907 Massachusetts law allowing savings banks to offer lower-cost life insurance.

 In 1954, Prudential, along with Equitable Holdings, declared a policy stating they would not insure mortgages to white families in racially integrated neighborhoods.
 This came in the wake of blockbusting in East Palo Alto after a white family sold their home to a Black family.
 This decision facilitated white flight and realignment of East Palo Alto's demographics.
 Their policy was according to the position of U.S. government agencies like the Federal Housing Administration and the Veteran's Administration who not only refused insured mortgages to Black families, but white families in predominantly Black communities.